Learn how to import a PDF file with editable content in Fixed Layout.

 Note: If you are using a Mac, there are a few more steps you may have to take before generating your PDF file.

-a) when you first open Kotobee Author from the Welcome Pop-up Window or
+b) click on Import PDF when you first open Kotobee Author in the Welcome Window, or

-c) by clicking on the Import PDF icon in the upper left toolbar.
+c) click on the Import PDF icon in the upper left toolbar of the Edit screen.

 2. The Import PDF window will appear.